insitro/redun/_sources/db.md.txt

 ## Querying call graphs

 Every time redun executes a workflow, it records the execution as a CallGraph.
-The `redun log` command can be used to query past executions and walk through the CallGraph.
+The `redun log` command can be used to query past executions and walk through the CallGraph (see also the [Console (TUI)](console.md)).
 Here we'll walk through the `examples/compile/` example.
 The workflow script should look something like this:

 ```py
 import os